saipradeepcs/developer-portal/README.md

-# 🛠️ Zello Developer Portal
+# 🛠️ Internal Developer Portal

 A self-service platform engineering tool that improves developer productivity by providing service discovery, management, and deployment capabilities.